grzelkowski/quick-ajax-post-loader/readme.txt

 - Removed redundant code blocks and enhanced logic for improved maintainability.
 - Fixed minor bugs related to form submission and data handling.

-= 1.1.1 - 2024-08-02 =
+= 1.1.1 = 2024-08-02 =
 - Optimized script loading to only load `quick-ajax-script` on the frontend, improving performance and avoiding unnecessary loading in the admin area.

-= 1.1 - 2024-08-01 =
+= 1.1 = 2024-08-01 =
-- Improved Template File Overriding Hierarchy: Updated the mechanism for searching and merging template files to ensure that files from the child theme take precedence over those from the parent theme and the plugin.
-Introduced a system for mapping file names to their paths to retain only the most recent versions.
+- Improved Template File Overriding Hierarchy: Ensured child theme templates take precedence over parent themes and plugins.
-- Optimized Template File Search: Enhanced the find_template_files function to use glob for more efficient searching of template files matching specific patterns.
-- Adopted Recommended Functions for JSON Data Handling: Replaced direct calls to json_encode with wp_json_encode in accordance with WordPress standards, improving the compatibility and security of JSON data.
-- Safer File Operations: Replaced the use of fopen with the WordPress Filesystem API (WP_Filesystem) for file operations, ensuring greater compatibility with different hosting configurations and enhancing security.
-- Improved Output Security: Secured all outputs to prevent potential XSS attacks.
-- Optimized Code Structure: Enhanced code performance and maintainability through various optimizations.
-- Improved Security Measures: Strengthened security protocols and addressed vulnerabilities to enhance overall code safety.
-- Support for New Shortcode Attributes: Added support for additional shortcode parameters to increase flexibility and customization.
-- Added 'Ignore Sticky Posts' Option: Introduced a new option to the plugin settings that allows users to ignore sticky posts in the WP_Query.
+- Enhanced template search with `glob` for better efficiency.
+- Replaced `json_encode` with `wp_json_encode` for improved compatibility.
+- Replaced `fopen` with `WP_Filesystem` for safer file operations.
+- Secured all output with functions like `esc_html` and `wp_kses`.
+- Added new shortcode attributes for flexibility (`post_type`, `posts_per_page`, `order`, `orderby`, `post_status`).
+- Introduced 'Ignore Sticky Posts' option.
+- Various security improvements and bug fixes.

-= 1.0.1 - 2024-03-20 =
+= 1.0.1 = 2024-03-20 =
 - Fixed the loader icon bug.
-- Improved translations for the Polish language.
+- Improved Polish translations.

-= 1.0 - 2024-03-13 =
+= 1.0 = 2024-03-13 =
 - Initial release.

 == Upgrade Notice ==
+= 1.3.0 =
+This update introduces automated updates, significant code improvements, and enhanced security measures.
+Updating is recommended to benefit from these enhancements.

+= 1.2 =
+Significant security and performance improvements.
+Updating is highly recommended.

 = 1.1 =
-Update recommended: Implements improved template file overriding hierarchy, optimized template file search, adopted recommended functions for JSON data handling, safer file operations, enhanced output security, and new shortcode attributes support.
-Released on 2024-06-06.
+Major update with template handling and security enhancements.
+Strongly recommended to update.

 = 1.0.1 =
-Update recommended: Fixes the loader icon bug and improves Polish translations.
-Released on 2024-03-20.
+Fixes loader icon bug and improves translations.
+Recommended for update.

 = 1.0 =
-Welcome to the first release of the plugin!
-Enjoy the new features and improvements.
-Released on 2024-03-13.
+Initial release.
+Enjoy new features and improvements.

 == Additional Links ==